jodawill/same/README.md

 ##Scripting

 Same includes an interpreter for a very minimal scripting language.
 This can be useful for quickly loading your own preferences, much like the .vimrc file.
+However, the ultimate goal is to design a programming language that can be used for extending the functionality of the original game.
+For example, an extension could be written to ask the computer to find the best solution to a puzzle.

 The script can run any command that can be typed in the in-game command prompt (:commands).
 Note that any single script expression can be run at the command prompt.
 Commands can be separated either by a newline or a semicolon.